maksimr/vim-jsbeautify/README.md

   Bundle 'maksimr/vim-jsbeautify'

 ```

+You'd better add another line in your .vimrc to use js-beautify.

+    Bundle 'einars/js-beautify'

+call BundleInstall()

+    :BundleInstall

 Also need to be installed after the expansion, go to its folder
 and perform `git submodule update - init - recursive` or specify
 when you set up the path to the external file format (shown below).